gardehal/python-todo/README.md

 7. The biggest regret I have from this project is that I fell into the trap of making a few, complex functions.
 A lot of the function in [todo.py](todo.py) should be split up into smaller methods, which makes the code more modular, more reusable, easier to test, and overall less complex.
 The reasons why I did no do this is mainly due to a lack of testing framework, as I would have to add all the tests manually to the main test function.
 I also did not like the idea of expanding the number of functions in the project as I already had extended the scope more than expected.
 8. When doing the project I came up with more improvements as I went along, as I did not pre-plan or structure the project.
 For such a small project I don't see any problems with this, but the natural result is that the scope grows a little every day.
 I could go on and make the ultimate todo program, but by now it's a reasonable size.
 There are minor improvements I have written down in the TODO section, which I may or may not do sometime in the future.
 9. I should work on my documentation, cite more reasons and patterns from the code.
 Even some simple visual models or more detailed examples could be useful for people with problems that are not addressed by the Help section.
 Easy to do later.
+10. I intentionally did not try to emulate a more realistic git version as the focus was on the code.

 ### TODO:
 - check spelling